barron-a/team-profile-generator/README.md

 ---

 ## Installation
-Clone the repository from https://github.com/barron-a/readme-generator
+Clone the repository from https://github.com/barron-a/team-profile-generator

 ---

 ## Usage
 To use this application navigate to the cloned folder from your Terminal and run 'node index.js' from the command line.
-You will be prompted with a series of questions and given instructions on how to find your completed README.md file.
+You will be prompted with a series of questions.
+Once you choose 'I'm done' from the command line, you will be given instructions on how to find the completed HTML file and copied CSS file.

 ### Video Demo
 Please see the following link for a [video demo](https://drive.google.com/file/d/1M-zSkZ4B_CIfD2kNrdAsO7lKI4UmFIaR/view)